 Can I change the minimum bid for a player?

-You can set adjust your draft's minimum bid (default is $1) with a custom draft room but not on a per-player basis.
-Dynamic Opening Bids are not yet supported.
+You can set adjust your draft's minimum bid (default is $1) using the Custom Options panel during draft room setup.

 Does Drafty enforce full rosters?

 Yes, Drafty does enforce full rosters by capping the max bid for each team.
 This max bid calculation is capped based on each team's open roster spots and the minimum bid.

 For example, if the minimum bid is $5 and a team has 5 open roster spots with $37 budget remaining, their max bid is calculated to be $17 because they'll need at least $20 (after spending the $17) to buy the remaining 4 players to fill their roster.

 Max Bid = Budget Remaining - (Open Roster Spots - 1) x Minimum Bid

 A more common example, if a team has 5 open roster spots, $50 in their budget, and a $1 minimum bid, their max bid would be $46.
 If they max bid $46 on the next player, they will have $4 remaining to fill their remaining 4 roster spots.